brad82/nocp-formulary/_pages/methoxyfluorane.md

 ## Mechanism

-Once digested ASA causes changes to the surfaces of platelets decreasing its effectiveness in clot formation.

-It blocks formation of thromboxane A2, which causes platelets to aggregate and arteries to constrict in the clotting cascade.
-This change lasts as long as the platelet is in circulation (5 - 7 days).
+The mechanism is not exactly known, however, it is believed the following:

+Interferes with the release and re-uptake of neurotransmitters at post-synaptic terminals.

+Alters ionic conductance following receptor activation by a neurotransmitter, thereby disrupting neuronal transmission.

+In addition, this agent activates the inhibitory receptor gamma-aminobutyric acid (GABA).

+Metabolised through the liver

-- Onset in 5-30 min
+- Onset in 1-3 min
-- Peak effects within 15-120 min
+- Peak effects within 15 mins (based on 3mL dose)
-- Duration of 1-4 hours
+- Duration of 25-30 minutes with continual inhalation per 3 mL dose.
+3-5 minutes once administration ceased
-- ½ life of 15-20 min
+- ½ life of 3.16 hours based on 3mL dose

 ## Notes